Critical Survey: Lynas Rare Earths (LYSDY) versus Its Rivals

 |0.24%

 0.1% of Lynas Rare Earths shares are owned by institutional investors.
 Comparatively, 44.1% of shares of all “Mining & quarrying of nonmetallic minerals, except fuels” companies are owned by institutional investors.
-10.6% of shares of all “Mining & quarrying of nonmetallic minerals, except fuels” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+10.6% of shares of all “Mining & quarrying of nonmetallic minerals, except fuels” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

-This table compares Lynas Rare Earths and its peers gross revenue, earnings per share and valuation.

 Summary